RCarpus/movie-client/README.md

 | `<MainView>` | This is the main view that contains each other element.
 The main view displays a list of `<MovieCard>` elements when no movie is selected.
 Clicking on a movie title will update MainView.state.selectedMovie with the selected movie.
 This triggers the rendering of the appropriate `<MovieView>` in place of the list of list of `<MovieCard>`s. |
 | `<MovieCard>` | This is a simple element displaying the title of a movie.
 It is passed the `onMovieClick` function from the `<MainView>` as a parameter.
 The `onclick` function for the rendered `<MovieCard>` updates the `MainView.state.selectedMovie` with the clicked element's movie. |
 | `<MovieView>` | This element displays details for the movie passed into the `movie` parameter.
 The element has a back button, which when clicked, updated the `MainView.state.selectedMovie` to `null`, triggering the rendering of the list of `<MovieCard>` elements. |
+## Styles
+MyFlix uses [react-bootstrap](https://react-bootstrap.github.io/getting-started/introduction/) as a starting point for using consistent, quality styles.